neha-kay/Kiko-plus/_posts/2017-07-06-bus-booking-optimization-guide.md

 category: travel
 ---

-_This is Part 1 of the 3-part _Bus Booking Optimization Guide_:
+_This is Part 1 of the 3-part Bus Booking Optimization Guide:_

 * _Part 1: Basics of Bus Booking Optimization_
 * _Part 2: [Tips on Scoring $1 Bus Tickets]({% post_url 2017-07-06-tips-on-scoring-1-bus-tickets %}){:target="_blank"}_